-32. Check out the Ole Heritage Antique Shop in Elizabethtown and the Rosiclare Antique Mall.
-Find the larger antique mall in Sturgis, Kentucky. (great place for antique lovers).
+32. Check out antique Shop in Rosiclare on the main street across from post office.
+Find the two larger antique mall in Sturgis, Kentucky. (great place for antique lovers).
 You will find more antique shops in Eldorado, Il and on the square at Benton, Illinois.
 There is also a house full of antiques in Goreville called the Wolf House.

 33. Visit Old Shawnee Town home of the First State Bank of Illinois (1840-1942).
 Also home of the John Marshal Home which became Illinois' first banking instutution in 1816.
 Turned down Chicago's request for a loan stating "it would never make it".
 Drive by the "Old Slave House" on Hwy 1 just South of Hwy 13.
 Build in 1830 and now owned (by not open) by the State of Illinois this infamous home was the site of a reverse underground railroad where slaves escaping to freedom in Illinois were recaptured back into slavery.
 Check out Hog Daddy's Saloon and biker bar.
 You can cross into Kentucky on the Old Shawnee Town bridge called the "Gateway to Illinois".

 34. Scuba dive or train to dive at Mermet Springs.
 Mermet Springs is an 8/5 acre spring fed stone quarry located one mile north of Mermet, Illinois on US HWY 45.
 The quarry is devoted to diving and dive training.
 Call 618-527-3483.
 About 1 1/2 hour away.